ark-lang/ark-docs/structures.md

 ```

 To access values in a structure, simply write the structures name, followed by
-the dot operator, and the members name to acces.
+the dot operator, and the members name to access.

 ```
 x.a = 100;